Guilt is often seen in a bad light. We avoid feeling guilty, and some will even say you shouldn’t feel guilty at all. So, what’s the deal?

 In a codependent relationship, the dependent person is often guilt-tripping the other person if they aren’t there to offer unreasonable forms of support.

-These relationships might be ones we have with our significant others, siblings, parents, a distant family member, boss, coworkers or even our friends.
-Most often, we experience too much guilt with our closest relationships that matter the most to us—namely, our parents and our partners.
+These relationships might be ones we have with our significant others, siblings, parents, distant family members, bosses, coworkers or even our friends.
+Most often, we experience too much guilt with our closest relationships that matter the most to us-namely, our parents and our partners.

 What to do about it: